 severe illness, the collapse of a long marriage—and somehow endure.
 Some of

 us can, in the long journey of recovery, not only survive but become more than what we were before tragedy struck.

 And a few of us not only survive with our spirit more vital than ever, but discover in ourselves a voice and the

 capacity to share that experience in a way which can be a beacon and guide to those caught in the struggle to rebuild a

 shattered life.
-PJ Long is one of these.
+Tricia Long is one of these.

-The story of how PJ found in herself and with the support of family and friends the light and the strength to rebuild a life is told in her acclaimed autobiographical book, Gifts From the Broken Jar.
-Details, reviews, reader comments on the book, and ordering information can be found in the links below, as well as information on PJ's workshops and lectures.
-In all that she does today, PJ remains uniquely able and committed to passing on the insights that she has found to others facing terrible journeys of their own.
+The story of how Tricia found in herself and with the support of family and friends the light and the strength to rebuild a life is told in her acclaimed autobiographical book, Gifts From the Broken Jar.
+Details, reviews, reader comments on the book, and ordering information can be found in the links below, as well as information on Tricia's workshops and lectures.
+In all that she does today, Tricia remains uniquely able and committed to passing on the insights that she has found to others facing terrible journeys of their own.